Whiteknight/whiteknight.github.com/drafts/threading_vision.md

    via message passing (possibly synchronous or asynchronous).
 6. If the user wants, she can get direct access to data across threads, at her own risk.

+And here are some of the things that I particularly like about this system:
+1. We can easily collapse down to 1:1 posix-alike threads.
+An external library or HLL could easily subclass the ThreadScheduler or set up some other kind of wrapper interface to provide posix-like threading, and provide a library of familiar routines for managing them.
+2. The system works without locks, because we don't allow cross-thread data contention by default.
+Of course, the user is free to disregard our protection mechanisms and provide a library of lock primitives of their own.
+3. Using read-only proxies as our data sharing mechanism saves us from having to go overkill with a system like STM, which isn't needed for the common case.
+Tasks on a single thread have no data sharing overhead, and updating data across threads exposes a message-passing interface which can be provided to the user for custom applications.
+4. Parrot provides all the necessary underlying tools, and gives the user plenty of rope to trip over if necessary.
+We don't need to pessimize the common case by using all sorts of locks internally or using STM.
+The user has the ability to subclass, HLL Map, and use other techniques to implement most higher-level or alternate behaviors.
+Parrot provides good defaults, but lets the user customize those as much as necessary.
+5. No matter what the user does at the HLL level, libraries and frameworks can always fall back to the old behavior: cross-thread data is read-only by default, messages can be passed to automatically update values without needing locks, etc.

+These are the basics of my vision for concurrency on Parrot.
+Obviously this plan is incomplete and not many of the details are filled in, especially not at the fine-grained level.
+It's my sincere hope that we can start some serious talks about this topic in the coming weeks and months, and we can be prepared to start work on this system sometime within the next year.